wesngu28/wesngu28.com/src/content/projects/sideroca.md

 md: 'sideroca'
 ---

-Sideroca, or Simplifying Interactions and Dynamic Enhancements for Remarkable Outcomes in Card Acquisition, is a full-stack web application that allows users to query over 500,000 cards in the NationStates trading card game for various desired parameters.
+Sideroca is a full-stack web application that allows users to query over 500,000 cards in the NationStates trading card game for various desired parameters.

 This just a brain dump of some thoughts I had in post-production.